mkhudyakov/aggregate-services-result-poc/README.md

 =============================

 Example of the service, that communicates with another one using HTTP to enrich its content.
-This one example requires to switch to Jersey 2.13 to use its [Asynchronous Server Api]
+This one example requires to switch to Jersey 2.13